SaxionLED/x80sv/x80sv_simulation/readme.rst

 =======================

 This ROS package contains simulation scenarios for the x80sv robot.
-The launch file will load an empty world, load controllers and launch a file that listens to the /cmd_vel topic.
+The launch file will load an worldfile, load controllers and launch a file that listens to the /cmd_vel topic.

 To launch the simulation of the x80sv run:

-  roslaunch x80sv_simulation simulation.launch
+  roslaunch x80sv_bringup sim_world.launch

+with the argument "worldfile:=[WORLDFILE_NAME].world", it is possible to change the file that is loaded. the argument "use_gui:= [TRUE / FALSE]" can be used to run the simulation with GUI, or withoud it (headless).

 You will then see this: